jinhuiliang01/creative_coding_blog/posts/homework-6b.md

 3. functioning in a chaotic aesthetic register, with reference to effective complexity.

 # Use these responses to devise a plan for the next phase of my AT2 project.

+On top of that add more messy elements as well as I want to put some letters into it, in a way that it looks like a word.
+Then add some music into it to make it clear from Glitch.
+Symbolising people finding the truth, that is, discovering the secret of that which has the huge and contingent chance to exist, as mentioned in the article.